abdulraoufatia/DevOps-Course-Starter/README.md

 docker-compose stop
 ```

-To buld the test image run the following command:
+To build the test image run the following command:

 ```bash
 docker build --target test --tag test-image .
 ```

-We can confirm the the success of the event by having an output similar to the following :
+We can confirm the success of the event by having an output similar to the following :

 ```bash
 devops-course-starter-web-1  | Skipping virtualenv creation, as specified in config file.